Coupled Domain-Boundary Variational Formulations For Hodge-Helmholtz Operators: Conclusion

 \section{Conclusion}

-Section \ref{sec: coupled problem} offers a system of equations coupling the mixed formulation of the variational form of the Hodge-Helmholtz and Hodge-Laplace equation with \emph{first-kind} boundary integral equations.
+In section \ref{sec: coupled problem} we have proposed a system of equations coupling the \emph{mixed formulation} of the variational form of the Hodge-Helmholtz and Hodge-Laplace equation with \emph{first-kind} boundary integral equations.
 Well-posedness of the coupled problem was obtained using a T-coercivity argument demonstrating that the operator associated to the coupled variational problem was Fredholm of index 0.
-When $\kappa^2\in\mathbb{C}$ avoids resonant frequencies, the operator's injectivity was guaranteed, and thus stability of the problem was obtained along with the existence and uniqueness of the solution.
-For such $\kappa^2$, Proposition \ref{prop: variational system solves transmission system} showed how solution to the coupled variational problem are in one-to-one correspondence with solutions of the transmission system.
+When $\kappa^2\in\mathbb{C}$ avoids resonant frequencies, the operator's injectivity is guaranteed, and thus stability of the problem is obtained along with the existence and uniqueness of the solution.
+For such $\kappa^2$, Proposition \ref{prop: variational system solves transmission system} shows how solutions to the coupled variational problem are in one-to-one correspondence with solutions of the transmission system.
+In principle, the CFIE-type stabilization strategy applicable to transmission problems for the scalar Helmholtz operator \cite{hiptmair2005stable} or the electric wave equation \cite{MR2766824} could also be attempted here to get rid of the spurious resonances haunting the coupled problem \eqref{Calderon coupled problem}, but such developments lie outside the scope of this work.

 The symmetrically coupled system \eqref{Calderon coupled problem} offers a variational formulation of the transmission problem \eqref{eq: transmission problem} in well-known energy spaces suited for discretization by finite and boundary elements.
 It is therefore a promising starting point for Galerkin discretization.